openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started.rst

 Getting started
 ###############

-This chapter offers an overview of the openMINDS metadata framework from a practical perspective.
+This chapter will teach you fundamental knowledge for making use of the openMINDS metadata framework.
-Please note that this overview will cover by no means the complete power of openMINDS.
-However, we hope we can provide you with a good starting point.

-Before you continue we recommend reading through the terms in our `glossary <glossary.html>`_.
+We will dig into the concept of linked data using JSON-LD and provide you with a conceptual overview of how to represent your data in openMINDS.

+If you are already familiar with linked data, you can also directly jump to our practical introduction for applying openMINDS (cf. `supportive tooling <supportive_tooling.html>`_).

 .. toctree::